 Judgment, indeed.
 Under deep pressure, Hutch, strictly a control pitcher in his Rainiers stint, had lost his control.
 His first action as a Tiger -- three innings in an intra-squad game in Lakeland, Florida, and one day after Liberty hit the newsstands -- was inauspicious.
 Hutch couldn't find the corners of the plate, giving up five runs and six hits, including two triples and a homer.
 Though writers predicted otherwise ("Much of the success of the Detroit pitching situation depends upon young Freddy Hutchinson," opined Wind Up magazine), Hutch endured a weary wait for his official big-league entrée.
 A full two weeks after opening day, Hutch finally got into a game -- one for the ages.

 It was Tuesday, May 2, 1939.
 Making their first western swing of the season, the Bronx Bombers had boarded a train to Detroit, where star Joe DiMaggio would not be patrolling center field at Briggs Stadium, owing to a strained ankle.
 But their first contest against the Tigers was to be far more notable for the absence of another Yankee star.
 After a jaw-dropping record 2,130 consecutive games, first baseman Lou Gehrig finally sat out.
-Fired up, the New Yorkers devoured Detroit pitching, scoring six runs in the first inning, and led 13-0 by the top of the seventh when, with the bases full and no outs, the call went to Hutch.
-He lasted just two-thirds of an inning, giving up four hits and five walks.
-On Hutch's fleeting watch, the Yanks scored their final nine runs, seven of which were tagged to him, resulting in a rout with the football score of 22-2.
+Fired up, the New Yorkers devoured Detroit pitching, scoring six runs in the first inning, and led 13-0 by the top of the sixth when, with two outs, the call went to Hutch.
+He ended the sixth, but got just one out in the seventh, giving up four hits, five walks, and eight more runs, resulting in a Yankee rout with the football score of 22-2.

 "He should get plenty of work at Toledo," Tigers' skipper Del Baker told The Sporting News.
 "That's what he needs to regain control."